rook2pawn/router-middleware/README.md

     router.fileserver(ecstatic)

     // any custom routes you set will have precedence
-    // any non-matching GET request falls-through to the fileserver
+    // all other GET requests falls-through to the fileserver